Expressions

 Example 1

-We have a dataset (DS) containing associations of the Definition Person with the attributes Employment, Gender and Age.
+We have a dataset (DS) containing instances of the Definition Person with the attributes Employment, Gender and Age.
 We want to filter out the rows of people with an age below 29.

 Here is the default dataset DS in a result matrix